jpush/jpush-api-python-client/README.rst

 A Python client for the JPush REST APIs

 ------------
-dependencies
+Dependencies
 ------------
-To use jpush python client, you need to install requests, the python http package;
+You need to install requests, the python http package, to use jpush python client;

 .. code-block:: sh